How a Gold IRA Works

 Direct contributions follow the same annual limits as any IRA.
 For 2026, the limit is $7,000 ($8,000 if you are 50 or older).
 Transfers and rollovers can move larger sums because the money already sits in a retirement account (Source: IRS Publication 590-A).

 Rollovers require careful timing.
-A direct rollover works like a wire transfer between banks: the money moves from one custodian to another without passing through your hands.
-With an indirect rollover, you have 60 days to deposit the funds into the new account.
-Missing that deadline triggers taxes and a possible 10% early withdrawal penalty if you are under 59 and a half.
-A direct rollover, where the money moves between custodians without touching your hands, avoids that risk entirely.
+A direct rollover moves funds from one custodian to another without passing through your hands — no withholding applies and no 60-day clock starts.
+An indirect rollover sends funds to you, and you have 60 days to deposit them into the new account.
+Missing that deadline triggers ordinary income tax on the full amount plus a 10% early-withdrawal penalty if you are under 59½.
+The direct path avoids both risks (Source: IRS Publication 590-A).

 If you plan to move funds from an existing retirement plan, our Gold IRA rollover walkthrough covers the process and common pitfalls in detail.